-Enterprise Bank, Inc. is governed by its Board of Directors that perform its duties through the following Board-level committees: the Audit, Risk, and Compliance Committee, the Executive Committee, the Credit Committee, the Related Party Transactions Committee, and the Asset/Liability Committee.
+Enterprise Bank, Inc.'s corporate governance is demonstrated in its organizational structure that defines hierarchy lead by the Board of Directors with delegated duties through several Board-level committees namely: the Audit, Risk, and Compliance Committee, the Executive Committee, the Credit Committee, the Related Party Transactions Committee, and the Asset/Liability Committee.

-EBI's policies, procedures and systems that are approved by the Board are anchored on the Bank's mission and vision and commitment to provide the highest quality service to the financial consuming public.
+EBI's policies, procedures, and systems, through the oversight of the above committees, are a testament of translating the Bank's Mission and Vision in its commitment to serve the financial consuming public.